 Science & Environment Writer, Editor

 I am a freelance science writer and editor with more than 25 years of experience in the news business.
 I've written for national magazines and online for a variety of media outlets, including Air & Space magazine, Sky & Telescope, Scientific American, Nature and Space.com.
-Since 2007 I have been a regular contributor at Yale Climate Connections, and I've written over the years for The Kavli Foundation, UC San Diego and other institutions.
+Since 2007, I've been a regular contributor at Yale Climate Connections, a website published by Yale University that generates original reporting, analysis and commentary on climate change.
+I've also written over the years for The Kavli Foundation, which supports research in astrophysics, neuroscience and nanotechnology around the world, UC San Diego and independent biomedical labs.

-As a journalist, I have traveled around the world on assignment, including the Atacama Desert of Northern Chile, Brazil, Hawaii, the mountains of Baja California, at sea in the Eastern Pacific, and atop Mt.
+As a journalist, I've traveled around the world on assignment, including the Atacama Desert of Northern Chile, Brazil, Hawaii, the mountains of Baja California, aboard research vessels in the Eastern Pacific, and atop Mt.
 Whitney in the Sierra Nevada.
 I love to explore and write about the outdoors and the natural world.
 I live in Carlsbad, California near San Diego - two miles from the beach and a few hours away from the mountains by car.

 In July I covered the arrival of NASA's robotic spacecraft Juno at Jupiter, for Air & Space magazine.
 "Jupiter Orbit Insertion" was a complicated maneuver that brought the spacecraft within a few thousand miles of Jupiter's cloud tops - and into the giant planet's deadly radiation environment.
 Juno flew into orbit sucessfully and will officially begin its scientific exploration of the planet in October.
 My first story, "Juno's Do-or-Die Moment: What to Watch for on July 4," was published on June 30.
 The second story, a short feature on a Juno scientist entitled "Fran Bagenal's Excellent Year," was published on July 8.